akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 ![](/images/2021-06-09-well_log_clustering_r/unnamed-chunk-3-1.png)<!-- -->

-Now I can take advantage of the `facet_wrap()` option in `ggplot` to plot each curve side-by-side.
-For this to work, I will need to have each curve name in the data as a value for a single variable rather than as individual variables in separate columns.
-This can be accomplished using the `pivot_longer()` function from `tidyr`, which is included in the `tidyverse` package.
+Now I can take advantage of the `facet_wrap()` option in ggplot to plot each curve side-by-side.
+For this to work, I will need to have each curve name as a variable rather than as individual variables in separate columns.
+This can be accomplished using the `pivot_longer()` function, originally from the `tidyr` package, and included with `tidyverse`.

-I'll be making the dataframe *longer* (more rows) by losing some columns (the log curve names).
-The `facet_wrap()` option can only take a single column argument to facet by, so we will be faceting by "curve_name", the new column we create with `pivot_longer`.
-I'll also *free* the x-scales so that they will default to the ranges of the individual curves rather than being fixed to a single scale.
+With `pivot_longer`, I’ll be making the dataframe *longer* (more rows) and losing some columns (the individual log curve columns) by combining all curve names into one column (*curve\_name*) and all the curve values into one column (*curve\_value*).
+I’ll also *free* the x-scales so that each curve can have its own scale rather than sharing one common scale.

 ``` r
 shrimplin_long <- pivot_longer(data=shrimplin, cols=2:6, names_to = "curve_name", values_to = "curve_value")